Transferring to Harford

-Students who have earned 15 or more credits at HCC and have transferred to a four-year institution without an associates degree may “reverse transfer” the earned credits from the four-year institution to complete an associate’s degree.
-This process makes it possible for students to earn an associate’s degree as they continue to work toward completing their bachelor’s degree.
+Students who earned 15 or more credits at Harford Community College and transferred to a four-year institution prior to completing an associate degree may reverse transfer the credits earned at a four-year institution in order to complete their associate degree.
+This process makes it possible for students to earn an associate degree as they continue to work toward completing a Bachelor's degree.

-After official transcripts have been evaluated by Harford Community College, contact Advising, Career and Transfer Services to discuss reverse transfer and determine if requirements have been met to complete an associate degree from Harford Community College.
+Once official transcripts have been evaluated by Harford Community College (typically three weeks), you will receive an email via your OwlMail account.
+At this point you should contact Advising, Career and Transfer Services to discuss reverse transfer and determine if requirements have been met to earn an associate degree.

 To have transcripts from another institution evaluated for transfer to Harford Community